 Inscribed Quadrilaterals in Circles

-Inscribed Quadrilateral Theorem: A quadrilateral is inscribed in a circle if and only if the opposite angles are supplementary.
+Inscribed Quadrilateral Theorem: A quadrilateral can be inscribed in a circle if and only if the opposite angles are supplementary.

 Fill in the blanks.